 Each mountaineer knows there are risks.
 It’s the ‘dark side of mountaineering’, if you wish.
 Personally, I don’t think that’s the right name.
 Taking those risks seriously, makes you more aware of the nature surrounding you and of yourself.
 You weigh up pros and cons and then decide what to do.

 I decided to go home, to the Netherlands.

-After the cremation, I didn’t want to climb anymore.
+After the cremation, I didn’t want to climb any more.
 I was upset.
 My head was full of thoughts, but I felt so empty inside.
 Why did I climb mountains?
 What else satisfied me?
 What would I want to do now?
-I decided to challenge myself in a different way and got myself a bicycle.
-I got my gran’s seven-speed bike with extra low step through frame and basket on the front.
+I decided to challenge myself differently and got myself a bicycle.
+Got my gran’s seven-speed bike with extra low step through frame and basket on the front.
 I attached my borrowed saddlebags to the back and left, taking the Green Route to the Mediterranean Sea.

 The first couple of days, I lived my life in my head.
 I had no diary, hardly took any pictures and I could not be bothered to mark my route on a map.
 The weather was extremely hot.
 My desire for a nice shower every night made me choose camping grounds every night, even though I really wanted to go camping unsupervised.

 After a week or so, I met two guys: Roel and Jeroen (Fons) from Gent.
 We had the same cycle map, so we kept ‘cycling’ into each other.
 I decided to just cycle along with them when I met them for the fourth time.
 My mood got better and I enjoyed having them around.
 Then after some time, we said goodbye and they went for the mountains, while I continued to the Mediterranean Sea.
 The Belgian boys continuously spoke of the Galibier, which would be the high of their trek.
 I didn’t like climbing mountains on my bicycle, not even with a better bicycle.